Consumer Reports: Apple 2016 MacBook Pro

+Instacart

+In 2025, an investigation by Consumer Reports showed Instacart used an AI-driven dynamic pricing experiment to sometimes charge different shoppers different prices for the same items at the same store at the same time.
+Following public response to the investigation, Instacart ended its AI price-testing program.

+Samsung Smart Televisions

+Samsung fixed certain smart televisions after Consumer Reports found they could be hacked.

+Eken Video Doorbell

 Consumer Reports found security vulnerabilities in video doorbells manufactured by Eken Group Ltd. and sold under various brand names.
 After CR shared its investigation, Eken issued a firmware fix.

+Children's products

+Fisher-Price

 In 2019, Fisher-Price recalled all of its Rock ‘n Play sleepers, approximately 4.7 million, after CR published an investigation that found the product was tied to at least 32 infant deaths since 2009.

+Food

+Kraft Heinz

 In 2024, Kraft Heinz Lunchables made for U.S. schools were pulled from school lunch programs due to low demand.
 A few months prior, CR had published its investigation into the school Lunchables, sharing that it had found relatively high levels of lead, cadmium, and sodium present.

 Editorial independence

+Core policies

 Consumer Reports is well known for its policies on editorial independence, which it says are to "maintain our independence and impartiality ... [so that] CR has no agenda other than the interests of consumers".
 CR has unusually strict requirements and sometimes has taken extraordinary steps; for example it declined to renew a car dealership's bulk subscription because of "the appearance of an impropriety".

-Consumer Reports does not allow outside advertising in the magazine, but its website has retailers' advertisements.
-Consumer Reports states that PriceGrabber places the ads and pays a percentage of referral fees to CR, who has no direct relationship with the retailers.
-Consumer Reports publishes reviews of its business partner and recommends it in at least one case.
-CR had a similar relationship with BizRate at one time and has had relationships with other companies including Amazon.com, Yahoo!, The Wall Street Journal, The Washington Post, BillShrink, and Decide.com.
-CR also accepts grants from other organizations.
+No outside advertising

+Consumer Reports does not allow outside advertising because it does not want to compromise its objectivity.
+The organization receives funding in other ways, namely from paid memberships, grants, donations, affiliate links, and through its commercial licensing program.

 Publications

 Digital and Print Magazine

 Consumer Reports publishes content through its digital platforms and produces a print magazine.
+These publications both provide consumers with product advice (the results of CR’s rigorous ratings work), as well as investigative reporting.
+Additionally, through its website, CR provides ratings and reviews for thousands products and services.
+It also provides recall information and video demonstrations.

 The print magazine has been published since May 1936.
 Its first cover story was a report on the difference between Grade A and Grade B milk.
 Consumer Reports’ researchers found the two types of milk to be identical, and therefore did not recommend consumers spend more buying Grade A milk.

-Television
+Television and podcasts

 In 1990, Consumer Reports launched Consumer Reports Television.
-By March 2005 it was "hosted" by over 100 stations.
+Like the rest of CR’s services, Consumer Reports TV accepts no advertising.
+It produces monthly news reports as well as specials, such as, "Buy Me That," from 1989, which discussed how TV advertising can mislead children.
+As of 2025, Consumer Reports produces its own podcasts in addition to videos for local broadcast and Telemundo stations.
+Digital content is also shared across the organization’s website, Amazon, Apple TV, MSN.com, and social media channels, including YouTube.